ricklupton/floweaver/DEVELOPING.md

 Open `docs/_build/html/index.html` in your browser to see the results.

+Cookbook/tutorial notebooks should be saved without outputs and with widget data cleared, as they are run during the process of building the notebooks.
+New examples should be added to the index.rst file.

 ## Releasing a new version

 1. Remove -dev from the version